 - Send a text (SMS) message to the main contact for each student, unless a parent has opted out of this service

-- Arrange for announcements to be made on Radio Derby, Peak FM, Radio Sheffield and High Peak Radio
+- Arrange for announcements to be made on Radio Derby, Radio Sheffield and High Peak Radio

 These communications will be repeated on each subsequent day of closure.

 In severe weather conditions buses may find it impossible to pick up students in the morning.
 This will probably mean that there will be no bus at the end of the day or earlier if we have to announce closure.
 We therefore feel, in extreme weather conditions, if the bus does not arrive it is safer for students to remain at home.